-Make yourself available to your attorney
+Make yourself available to your attorney.

 For instance, you can arrange a time Each week to go over updates with your attorney on your case.
 This could mean that these updates occur in person, over the phone, via email, or even via video.
-You know your schedule best and your attorney knows theirs.
+You know your schedule best, and your attorney knows theirs.
 Find a middle ground and make yourself available in this way to receive updates and give updates from your perspective.
 There are fairly long periods in a divorce or child custody where little happens.
 This is to be expected.
 However, you all are still free to contact your attorney and be provided with updates.

 Become organized before your case begins

-one of the major misconceptions that I hear about with some frequency regarding divorce cases is that you hire an attorney and then the attorney there is most of the work for you in the case.
-All you have to do is attend hearings or mediations and then the attorney takes care of the details.
-While this is true on a certain level for the most part a good attorney-client relationship is built upon mutual effort.
+one of the major misconceptions that I hear about with some frequency regarding divorce cases is that you hire an attorney, and then the attorney there is most of the work for you in the case.
+All you have to do is attend hearings or mediations, and then the attorney takes care of the details.
+While this is true on a certain level, for the most part, a good attorney-client relationship is built upon mutual effort.

 Another important consideration to make in this regard is that you may ultimately lose access to your home at some point in the divorce.
 Consider what happens if you are ordered to exit your home and find replacement housing during the divorce.
-While I'm sure that something can be arranged to allow you to gain access to your house 2 copy documents or access your computer this is not a given.
+While I'm sure that something can be arranged to allow you to access your house 2 copy documents or access your computer, this is not a given.
 Therefore, you should take advantage of the time you have 2 collect documents, make copies, and put files from your computer into a cloud that you can access.

-Make sure to pay your attorney on time and in full
+Make sure to pay your attorney on time and in full.

 The way I explain paying bills and hiring an attorney to clients is like this: think of your attorney's office like an ATM.
 At the beginning of your case, when you hire an attorney, you pay a retainer which is like depositing money into the ATM.
-Once it comes time to begin working on your case your attorney and their staff will insert their debit card into the ATM and take out the money you have deposited to do work on your case.
-Your attorney and their staff will work with you to make sure that there is always money in your account for work to be done.
-The last thing you want is to not have work done in your case during an important part of the proceedings.
+Once it comes time to begin working on your case, your attorney and their staff will insert their debit card into the ATM and take out the money you have deposited to do work on your case.
+Your attorney and their staff will work with you to ensure that there is always money in your account for work to be done.
+The last thing you want is not to have work done in your case during an important part of the proceedings.
 By the same token, the last thing your attorney wants is to do work for you for free.

-the difficult part about a family law case is that just about all of the subject matter involved is private and personal.
+the difficult part about a family law case is that all of the subject matter involved is private and personal.
 In a business dispute, the nature of the information being discussed is usually pretty dry about money.
 Even a personal injury lawsuit deals a great deal in facts and circumstances that are contentious but not personal.
 However, in a family law case, we deal in subject matter related to children, your job, your marriage, and everything in between having to do with your family.
 As a result, the situation can get personal and can be difficult to discuss.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material we touched on today please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material we touched on today, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
 These consultations can go a long way towards helping you learn more about the world of Texas family law as well as about the particular circumstances that you and your family are facing.